Crude's break to the upside is far from over, according to the technician who predicted the rally

 Redler pointed out that the energy ETF, XLE, chart shows a recent break above the descending trend line.

 "Here's your descending trend line here.
 Going sideways, and now we're a little bit above it.
-We're actually at $66.36...and now if we can get above this little spot, and oil continues as it's going, I think we could see a move towards like $68, and that could be a good trade," he added.
+We're actually at $66.36 ... and now if we can get above this little spot, and oil continues as it's going, I think we could see a move towards like $68 [in the XLE], and that could be a good trade," he added.

 "Now I think you can be long on the XLE verse $65, and we could probably see another 5 to 7 percent [upside move] as long as everything stays on course, which it looks like as oil's approaching that $50, $51," Redler said.

-Note: Correction: Scott Redler said the Energy ETF XLE could go to $68.
-The headline on an earlier version mischaracterized his comments.